MicroStrategy/rest-api-docs/docs/common-workflows/administration/monitors/project-administration.md

 Endpoint: [GET /api/monitors/iServer/nodes](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Monitors/getClusterNodes)

-In the example above, the project status of `"Strategy Tutorial"` was changed from unloaded to loaded on the cluster node named env-160560laio1use1.
+In the example above, the project status of `"MicroStrategy Tutorial"` was changed from unloaded to loaded on the cluster node named env-160560laio1use1.
 You can view the updated status through this API.
 Here, you can use the filter option on project id "B7CA92F04B9FAE8D941C3E9B7E0CD754" and/or on node name `"env-160560laio1use1"` to get information about the node.

 - Curl: